celiawong0119/insta-pic/README.md

 ### Optional

 - [x] Posts sorted by time
-- [x] Logged In users can view posts from a specific user
+- [x] Logged In users can view posts from a specific user (click on the user name on posts)
 - [x] Pagination
 - [x] Performance optimization (React memo, lazy load of image)
 - [x] Integrate with Redux and React Router